department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/test-fees.md

 - Website developer
 - Computer network engineer<br>

-We’ll pay you back:

-- For an unlimited number of tests
+**What you should know about test benefits.
+We:**
+- Will pay for tests for as many different covered licenses or certifications as you'd like.
-- For you to take the same test a many times as you need to
+- Will pay for tests even if you don't score high enough to get your license or certification.
+You can take the same test as many times as you need.
-- Even when you don’t score high enough to get your license or certification

-**Note:** We won’t pay for fees or costs related to getting the actual license or certification document.
+- Won't pay for fees or costs related to getting the actual license or certification document.
 </div>
 </li>